phisko/kengine/README.md

 The engine has been tested on Windows with MSVC and MinGW.
 MinGW is a bit finnicky, as some build configurations simply don't work.
 This is mostly due to external dependencies pulled from [conan](https://conan.io/), which could be built from source in order to fix the errors.
 At the time of writing I don't have a personal need for it, so I haven't gone out of my way to do so.

+Linux compilation works with GCC.
+At the time of writing, clang doesn't support C++ 20's `constexpr std::string` and `std::vector`.

 ## C++ version

 The engine requires a **C++20** compiler.